Medicare

 Part A: Hospital Insurance

-Medicare Part A helps pay the cost of inpatient hospital care, and in some cases, helps pay for home health care, hospice care, and skilled nursing care in a nursing facility.
-Per benefit period, the patient must pay the deductible–the cost of the first day in the hospital (set annually; $1,484 as of Jan.
-1, 2021).
-A benefit period begins with admission and ends 60 days after discharge.
-A new deductible is charged only after that 60-day period.
-Some Medicare Supplement plans cover that cost.
+Medicare Part A helps pay the cost of inpatient hospital care, and in some cases, helps pay for home health care, hospice care, and skilled nursing care in a skilled nursing facility (SNF).

 Written material about patients’ rights under Medicare should be provided upon admission.